-Subsequent to April 30, 2020 (in August 2020), we issued 3,573,333 equity units at CAD\$0.75 per unit pursuant to a private placement for gross proceeds of \$2.0 million (CAD\$2.7 million).
-Hepalink subscribed for all 3,573,333 units.
-Each equity unit consists of one common share and one-half common share purchase warrant.
+In August 2020, we issued 3,573,333 equity units at CAD\$0.75 per unit pursuant to a private placement to Hepalink for gross proceeds of \$2.0 million (CAD\$2.7 million).
+Each equity unit consisted of one common share and one-half common share purchase warrant.
 Each warrant is exercisable at a price of CAD\$1.00 per underlying common share for a period of one year from the closing of the private placement.